-Short Money – that is funding to support opposition parties – was introduced in 1975.
+Short Money – funding to support opposition parties – was introduced in 1975.

-The current scheme is administered under a Resolution of the House of 26 May 1999.
+The current scheme is administered under a Resolution of the House of 26 May 1999, as amended by a resolution of 23 March 2016.
+New reporting requirements, setting out the information parties in receipt of Short Money have to provide in their accounts, were agreed on 7 July 2016.
 Short Money is made available to all opposition parties in the House of Commons that secured either two seats or one seat and more than 150,000 votes at the previous General Election.
 Short Money is not available to parties whose Members have not sworn the oath.
 The scheme has three components:

-All the elements are uprated annually in line in with the retail price index.
+All the elements are uprated annually in line in with the consumer price index.

 Financial support (Cranborne Money) is also provided to the two largest opposition parties and the Crossbench peers in the House of Lords.